SALT 501 · Advanced · AI Tooling

 Download

 Two installers.
-The User Setup doesn't need admin rights and updates cleanly in the background — that's the one you want unless your IT department says otherwise.
+The User Setup doesn't need admin rights and updates in the background.
+Use it unless IT requires the System installer.

 # User Setup (recommended)